netzwerg/netzwerg.ch/posts/2020-03-30-on-self-care-and-science.markdown

 1. Climb up in about 5-10 big, steep steps
 2. At the top: pause, look around & enjoy the view
-3. Take the fast cable-car back down
+3. Take the gentle cable-car back down

 My daughter [Filipa](https://www.instagram.com/kashmir_saphire) made a drawing for you:
 <br/><br/>